0x16h/cryogenix.net-www/src/openbsd_desktop.md

 I use a clean, minimalist system which maximises productivity without having a bloated userland; here's how to reproduce a basic version of it.

+First, if you haven't done so already, add your user to doas.conf(5), make some performance tweaks to our filesystems in /etc/fstab(5) and grant us more memory (assuming you have at least 4GB) in login.conf(5) (from xterm in cwm):

+    $ su root -c 'vi /etc/doas.conf'
+    permit nopass keepenv yourusername
+    $ doas sed -i 's/rw/rw,softdep,noatime/g' /etc/fstab
+    $ doas sed -i 's/768M/2048M/g' /etc/login.conf
+    $ reboot

 Install some packages from xterm in cwm:

     pkg_add ImageMagick \